 The majority of the funds were channelled to Finnfund in the form of two long-term loans.
 Finnfund (layout.types.url.description)is a state majority-owned development finance institution.
-It offers long-term risk finance and investment loans to companies for their projects in developing countries and in Russia.
-Finnfund must repay its loan within 40 years.
+It offers long-term risk finance and investment loans to companies for their projects in developing countries.
+Finnfund must repay its two loans within 40 years.

-Part of the development finance funds in 2016 were channelled in the form of general capital increase to the Inter-American Investment Corporation (IIC), administered by the Inter-American Development Bank (IDB).
+In 2016, part of the development finance funds were channelled in the form of general capital increase to the Inter-American Investment Corporation IIC(layout.types.url.description), administered by the Inter-American Development Bank IDB.
 The IIC’s mission is to support the private sector and state-owned enterprises through financing in the form of loans, equity investments and guarantees.
 It aims to promote economic development by supporting the private sector in the region.

-In 2017, development policy investments will be channelled to climate finance and to the strengthening of small and middle-sized businesses.
-The appropriation is EUR 130 million.
-A total of EUR 114 million of it is channeled into a new Finland–IFC Climate Change Program.
+In 2017, development policy investments were channelled to climate finance and to the strengthening of small and middle-sized businesses.
+The appropriation was EUR 130 million, and EUR 114 million of it was channelled into a new Finland–IFC Climate Change Program.
 In addition, EUR 16 million was allocated to FCA Investments (FCAI), which is a subsidiary of Finn Church Aid (FCA), for its activities aiming to strengthen small businesses in developing countries.